RosarioRu/language-suggester/readme.md

 ## Setup/Installation Requirements

-*_Clone repository from Github to save a copy on own device/computer_
+* _Clone repository from Github to save a copy on own device/computer_

-*_Using GUI or terminal, open cloned project directory (named Portfolio) to view files/folders_
+* _Using GUI or terminal, open cloned project directory (named language-suggester) to view files/folders_

-*_Using GUI or terminal, open index.html file to view project locally_
+* _Using GUI or terminal, open index.html file to view project locally_

-*_Images, stylesheet and readme can also be opened from project home directory ("Portfolio") if desired_
+* _Stylesheet, scripts, and readme can also be opened from project home directory ("language-suggester") if desired_

-* _To access the webpage, click here: https://rosarioru.github.io/portfolio/_
+*  _To access the webpage, click here: https://rosarioru.github.io/language-suggester/_

 ## Known Bugs